The Painted Bird: Controversy over supposed autobiographical elements

-The Village Voice article presented a different picture of Kosiński's life during the Holocaust – a view which was later supported by Joanna Siedlecka, a Polish biographer, and Sloan.
-The article revealed that The Painted Bird, assumed by reviewers to be semi-autobiographical, was a work of fiction.
-The article maintained that, rather than wandering the Polish countryside, Kosiński had spent the war years in hiding with a Polish Catholic family who saved his life from the Germans and that he had never been mistreated in any way.
+The Village Voice article presented a different picture of Kosiński's life during the Holocaust – a view which was later supported by Joanna Siedlecka, a Polish biographer, in her 1993 exposé The Ugly Black Bird and Sloan.
+They revealed that The Painted Bird, assumed by many reviewers to be semi-autobiographical, was a work of fiction.
+Rather than wandering the Polish countryside, Kosiński and his parents had spent the war years in hiding with a Polish Catholic family who sheltered them from the Germans and that he had never been mistreated in any way.